 I didn’t ask for a referral, but, I am very appreciative she took the liberty to refer me.
 Particularly since just before referring me, she prescribed another dose of antibiotics and more clobetesol to spread on the eczema liberally.

-It was the second does of antibiotics that made me say, no way, I’m not taking this again.
+It was the second prescription for a does of antibiotics that made me say, no way, I’m not taking this again.
 The first dose didn’t even do anything.
 So, although it was prescribed to me, I didn’t take it.